ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ### Proofs for Third-Party Auditing

-In third-party auditing, clients can rely on the assumption that the prefix tree is monitored to be append-only.
+In third-party auditing, users can rely on the assumption that the prefix tree is monitored to be append-only.
 Therefore, they need not execute the binary ladder but the proof can directly jump to the index identified by the prefix tree leaf.